quixio/quix-docs/docs/platform/tutorials/event-detection/data-acquisition.md

 7. Test the code by clicking `run` near the top right corner of the code window.

-	With the code running you will see messages in the `Console` tab
+	With the code running you see messages in the `Console` tab:

 	```sh
 	[xx-xx-xx xx:xx:xx.xxx (8) INF] Topic phone-data is still creating